PhoenixPan/Notes/JavaScript.md

 <a id="Variables"></a>
 ## Variables
 1. Undeclared variables: implicit globals
-2. const: cannot be reassigned but can be changed (e.g. array)
+2. const: cannot be reassigned but can be changed (array/object can still be modified)
 3. null is explicit empty. var person = null The value of person is null but typeof person is object, which is considered a bug
 4. You can re-declare a variable.
 If you don't assign a new value, it will keep the old one:
     ```